aptdnfapt/tmuxai/README.md

 2. **Exec Pane**: TmuxAI selects (or creates) a pane where commands can be executed.

-3. **Read-Only Panes**: All other panes in the current window serve as additional context.
-TmuxAI can read their content but does not interact with them.
+3. **Context Panes**: All other panes in the current window provide context.
+By default, these are read-only.
+When [Agentic Mode](#agentic-mode) is enabled, the AI can execute commands, send keystrokes, and paste content into these panes, turning your entire window into an interactive workspace.

 ## Observe Mode